-I am a needlework and quilt designer, blogger, craft lover, and a passionate traveler when I get the chance.
+I am a lover of all things involving quilting, quilting patterns, and textile arts, a needlework and quilt designer, blogger, craft lover, and a passionate traveler when I get the chance.

 I grew up in Norway but after my first couple of years of college there I moved to the United States to complete my education.
 Life took its twists and turns, and somehow I am still here in Arizona with a loving husband, one adorable daughter, two beautiful step daughters and three spoiled cats.

 I grew up in a family that appreciated art, craftsmanship, and nature.
 As a child I watched my mom weave, sew, and knit.
 I dabbled in patchwork and endured the enforced construction of knitted socks and pajama pants during craft classes in school.
 However, it wasn’t until my early twenties that I got a huge kick on free embroidering felt Christmas ornaments.
 I never stopped after that.